getditto/CoreDataDitto/README.md

 [![License](https://img.shields.io/cocoapods/l/CoreDataDitto.svg?style=flat)](https://cocoapods.org/pods/CoreDataDitto)
 [![Platform](https://img.shields.io/cocoapods/p/CoreDataDitto.svg?style=flat)](https://cocoapods.org/pods/CoreDataDitto)

+This is an experimental library that watches CoreData changes and reflects them into Ditto.
+Any Ditto `.update` observable events are insert, updated, or removed from CoreData
 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+1. Clone this repo
+2. Create a `license_token.txt` file in the root of this repo.
+3. Paste in a valid license token.
 ## Installation

 CoreDataDitto is available through [CocoaPods](https://cocoapods.org).
 To install